ika-musume/ASIC_RE_guide/cell_list/CELL_LIST.md

 * TC24SC: 1.0um ?
 * TC25SC: 0.8um ?

 A standard cell type ASIC developed in-house by Toshiba.
 Unlike the TC13/15/17G 4T gate array series, it was possible to place embedded ROM and RAM.
 The family was found in the 2.0-0.7um process node and was all double metal.
-The M2 is placed high that the polysilicon is not visible, so a delayer is required in most cases.
-Konami SCC didn't require top metal shaving, but the sound chip from Roland or the math chip named SEI300 from Seibu Cup Soccer would definitely require a delayer.
+The M2 is placed high that the polysilicon is not visible, so delayer is required in most cases.
+Konami SCC didn't require top metal shaving, but the sound chip from Roland or the math chip named SEI300 from Seibu Cup Soccer would definitely require delayering process.

 ## Combinational
 ### AND3 / AN3